topheman/snake-pipe-rust/README.md

-  gamestate       Accepts user inputs (arrow keys to control the snake) and outputs the state of the game to stdout render          Reads gamestate from stdin and renders the game on your terminal throttle        Reads stdin line by line and outputs each line on stdout each `frame_duration` ms (usefull for replaying a file) render-browser  Let's you render the game in your browser at http://localhost:8080 by spawning a server and sending stdin via server-sent-events to a JavaScript renderer stream-sse      Connects to the server spawned by `render-browser` and streams server-sent-events back to the terminal help            Print this message or the help of the given subcommand(s)
+  gamestate       Accepts user inputs (arrow keys to control the snake) and outputs the state of the game to stdout render          Reads gamestate from stdin and renders the game on your terminal throttle        Reads stdin line by line and outputs each line on stdout each `frame_duration` ms (usefull for replaying a file) render-browser  Let's you render the game in your browser at http://localhost:8080 by spawning a server and sending stdin via server-sent events to a JavaScript renderer stream-sse      Connects to the server spawned by `render-browser` and streams server-sent events back to the terminal help            Print this message or the help of the given subcommand(s)

 Options: